Syed Nasiruddin: Birth and lineage

 Nasiruddin was born into a Syed family in Baghdad, the son of Hasan al-Arabi (Hasan the Arab).
-Historian Achyut Charan Choudhury traces Nasiruddin's descent from the Twelve Imams of Shia Islam, claiming his lineage to be as follows:
+Historian Achyut Charan Choudhury traces Nasiruddin's descent from the Twelve Imams of Shia Islam, saying his lineage was:

-Syed Nasiruddin, Siphah Salar son of Hasan Arabi son of Khwaja Daud son of Khwaja Abul Fazal son of Khwaja Abul Farah son of Muhammad al-Mahdi son of Hasan al-Askari son of Ali an-Naqi son of Muhammad al-Taqi son of Ali al-Ridha son of Musa al-Kadhim son of Ja'far al-Sadiq son of Muhammad al-Baqir son of Zayn al-Abidin son of Hazrat Husayn son of Hazrat Ali.

-These claims of Sayyid ancestry are extremely dubious, and it was very common for indigenous people of high positions within government to claim foreign ancestry to raise their stature in society.
+Life

 Conquest of Sylhet

-At some point, he became a follower of the Suhrawardiyya Sufi Order and was attributed with a number of supernatural abilities.
+After being forced to leave the city in 1258 following its destruction by the Mongols under Hulagu Khan, Syed Nasiruddin first moved to Delhi before settling in Bengal.
+At some point, he became a follower of the Suhrawardiyya Sufi Order and a number of supernatural abilities were attributed to him.
 It is perhaps through these stories of spiritual powers that he gained the patronage of the Sultan of Bengal, Shamsuddin Firoz Shah.

 By 1303, Syed Nasiruddin had become the Sipah Salar of the Sultan's army.
 During this time, Firoz Shah was involved in a war with the Hindu king of Sylhet, Gour Govinda.
 Two unsuccessful attacks against Govinda had already been attempted by the Sultan's army, led by his nephew Sikander Khan.
 A third strike, now also under the leadership of Syed Nasiruddin was ordered.
 This army was later joined by the forces of Shah Jalal and his 360 followers.
 This attack ultimately proved successful and Gour Govinda was forced to retreat, thereby bringing Sylhet under Muslim control.